Decision Framework

 Six questions, one score, one default posture

 Answer each question for the workflow in front of you.
-Each answer maps to a path (Buy, Build, or Bespoke) and carries a weight.
-The running totals update live.
-The highest total is the default posture for that workflow.
-Run this diagnostic once per workflow.
-The posture that wins for LP reporting will lose for deal screening.
+Each click maps to Buy, Build, or Bespoke.
+The posture that gathers the most signal wins.
+Run it per workflow — the posture that wins for LP reporting will lose for deal screening.

 Assessing as